1.Look at all the material and watch the videos below.

 Here are some John Baldessari instruction pieces – used as assignments for students at Cal Arts from 1970.
 Notice how they sometimes play with language, or satirize artistic tropes.
 They sometimes read like eccentric proposals for science experiments, and suggest game like systems for working.

-MAKE: You will follow an instruction developed by John Baldessari (1970) – one of my favourites:
+MAKE: You will follow an instruction developed by John Baldessari (1970) – as the system for generating a work.
+This is one of my favourites: